tuantruong2206/myowncoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/bitcoind`
-Configuration file:  `/etc/bitcoin/bitcoin.conf`
+Configuration file:  `/etc/nilabit/nilabit.conf`
 Data directory:      `/var/lib/bitcoind`
 PID file:            `/var/run/bitcoind/bitcoind.pid` (OpenRC and Upstart) or `/var/lib/bitcoind/bitcoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/bitcoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the bitcoin user and group.
-Access to bitcoin-cli and other bitcoind rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the nilabit user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the nilabit user and group.
+Access to nilabit-cli and other bitcoind rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/bitcoind`
-Configuration file:  `~/Library/Application Support/Bitcoin/bitcoin.conf`
+Configuration file:  `~/Library/Application Support/nilabit/nilabit.conf`
-Data directory:      `~/Library/Application Support/Bitcoin`
+Data directory:      `~/Library/Application Support/nilabit`
-Lock file:           `~/Library/Application Support/Bitcoin/.lock`
+Lock file:           `~/Library/Application Support/nilabit/.lock`

 4. Installing Service Configuration
 -----------------------------------